 The most decorated Olympian of all time also has more gold medals than anyone, with 18 coming from three Olympic appearances.
 Phelps delighted a nation in 2008 by winning a gold medal in each of his eight events at the Beijing Summer Olympics, setting a world-record time in seven of them.

 He's not retired yet, but Brady has already ignited discussions of where he ranks among the all-time greatest quarterbacks.
-The former sixth-round draft pick has led the New England Patriots to three Super Bowl titles, while winning two MVP awards and making eight Pro Bowls.
-His 44,806 career passing yards rank ninth all-time and he holds the record for touchdown passes in a season with 50 in 2007.
+The former sixth-round draft pick has led the New England Patriots to four Super Bowl titles, while winning two MVP awards, three Super Bowl MVP awards, and making 11 Pro Bowls.
+His 58,028 career passing yards rank fifth all-time and his 50 touchdown passes in 2007 ranks second to Peyton Manning's 55 in 2013.

 Although of predominantly African-American descent, Ali had a great-grandfather who emigrated from Ireland in the 1860s.
 The great boxer won 56 of his 61 career fights and was the heavyweight champion of the world three times.
 A charismatic showman as well, Ali won nearly all of the most hyped bouts of his career, including the Thrilla in Manila and the Rumble in the Jungle.